 Keratitis is an inflammation or infection of the cornea.
 Keratitis often develops as the result of an infection, but can also be caused by a small scratch or prolonged contact lens wear.
 If left untreated, keratitis can lead to serious complications and can permanently damage vision.

-Treatment of keratitis should begin as soon as possible to avoid complications.
+Cornea treatment such as treatment of keratitis should begin as soon as possible to avoid complications.
 The type of treatment method depends on the type and the cause of the condition but may include some of the following:

 - Antibacterial medication